Hyperspectral imaging: Environment

 Top panel: Contour map of the time-averaged spectral radiance at 2078 cm^{−1} corresponding to a CO_{2} emission line.
 Bottom panel: Contour map of the spectral radiance at 2580 cm^{−1} corresponding to continuum emission from particulates in the plume.
 The translucent gray rectangle indicates the position of the stack.
 The horizontal line at row 12 between columns 64-128 indicate the pixels used to estimate the background spectrum.
 Measurements made with the Telops Hyper-Cam.

 Most countries require continuous monitoring of emissions produced by coal and oil-fired power plants, municipal and hazardous waste incinerators, cement plants, as well as many other types of industrial sources.
 This monitoring is usually performed using extractive sampling systems coupled with infrared spectroscopy techniques.
 Some recent standoff measurements performed allowed the evaluation of the air quality but not many remote independent methods allow for low uncertainty measurements.

 Civil engineering

 Recent research indicates that hyperspectral imaging may be useful to detect the development of cracks in pavements which are hard to detect from images taken with visible spectrum cameras.

 Biomedical imaging

 Hyperspectral imaging has also been used to detect cancer, identify nerves and analyze bruises.
+Furthermore, hyperspectral imaging in the visible, near-infrared, and short-wave infrared spectral ranges can identify pathogens in mixed biofilms, such as Staphylococcus aureus and Pseudomonas aeruginosa, which are often found on surfaces in mono-species and polymicrobial biofilms consisting of combinations of different strains.